Schwab Intelligent Portfolios

 Schwab Robo Advisor Fees

 In the first part of our 2020 Schwab Intelligent Portfolios review, we will discuss the management fees and deposit limits.
-You’ll be glad to know that Schwab Intelligent Portfolios stands out from other Robo Advisors because they does not charge any fees, whether in the form of management fees, advisory fees, or transaction costs and charges.
+You’ll be glad to know that Schwab Intelligent Portfolios stands out from other Robo Advisors because they do not charge any fees, whether in the form of management fees, advisory fees, or transaction costs and charges.

 Flexibility is a key trait, even though this isn’t necessarily something that you might look for in a Robo Advisor.
 The good news is that while Schwab Intelligent Portfolios is a fully automated service, it does offer an added dose of flexibility.